magepages/mpdocs/docs/commweb/index.md

 ### 3. Order Frontend

-Go to `My Account > My Orders > View Order`, you can view payment information with the CommWeb card saved at the Payment Method section of the order
+Go to `My Account > My Orders > View Order`, you can view payment information with the CommWeb card saved at the **Payment Method section** of the order.

 ![](https://i.imgur.com/1pCJ95n.png)